pauljt/BleBrowser/notes.md

 3. in BluetoothGATTService.getCharacteristic check we got the correct char UUID back.
 4. Going back doesn't refresh the page, but state has been lost meaning there's a lack of sync between page and native
 5. Don't handle filters properly, if you specify `[{namePrefix: "puck", services: ["xyz"]}, {namePrefix: "other", services: ["abc"]}]` this will offer a device with name `"puck"` and service `"abc"`.
+6. Calling `getCharacteristic()` more than once on a service not well defined... i.e. we should return the same object that we created before if we have it, but we probably create a new one... and this will cause problems if we've registered for notifications on it already.

 ## Large limitations